Adding to Your Project

 Once the download is complete, extract the archive and copy the entire contents of its

 Install with npm

 PSPDFKit for Web can also be installed as an npm package.
-The package is securely hosted in our servers as a tarball and its url is unique to each customer and license.
-For each license we generate a NPM_KEY which is what makes a download link work.
+The package is securely hosted on our servers as a tarball, and its URL is unique to each customer and license.
+For each license, we generate an NPM_KEY, which is what makes a download link work.

 yarn add https://customers.pspdfkit.com/npm/YOUR_NPM_KEY_GOES_HERE/latest.tar.gz